Here’s the 1 minute TL;DR version

 What we found

-Confusion between task and cultural planets
+Confusion between two planets

 Solution: Add onboarding

-An onboarding process on the main pages helps orient users better.
+An onboarding process on the main pages helps orient users better

-Lack of trust in virtual avatars
+Lack of trust for virtual avatars

 Users strongly prefer real profile pictures for trust and better connections, especially among migrants seeking companionship.